ivanurra/cocktail-guide/README.md

 # COCKTAIL GUIDE

 App about the world of cocktails.
-It contains a search engine that feeds on an API and a CRUD database in MongoDB Atlas with the users of the app and the recipes they can share to it.
+It contains a search engine that feeds on an API and a CRUD database in MongoDB Atlas with the users of the app and the recipes they can share with it.

 ## Starting 🚀